• Community responses to climate change

 We suspect that some of the most grounded, creative, innovative and transformative work on preparing for and responding to climate change impacts is and will be coming from communities around the world who are themselves foreseeing or currently grappling with the impacts of climate change.
 Communities of all kinds hold and constantly evolve important knowledge, skills and insights highly relevant to addressing climate change.

-This special series will provide a platform to record and disseminate the insights from many community-scale and community-led research projects that are currently poorly visible to researchers and practitioners.
+This collection will provide a platform to record and disseminate the insights from many community-scale and community-led research projects that are currently poorly visible to researchers and practitioners.

-For further detailed overview of the series aims and scope, please read the Editorial article, listed below.
+For further detailed overview of the collection aims and scope, please read the Editorial article, listed below.

 Submission